ucsb-cs56/w20/_lab/lab05.md

    * Then submit on Gradescope and see if the test for that method passes on Gradescope
    * Continue until all of your methods work.

+Additional Hints:

+1. You may find it helpful to declare private instance variables for these `Comparator<MenuItem>` objects:

+    ```java
+    private Comparator<MenuItem> byPrice = ...;
+    private Comparator<MenuItem> byName = ...;
+    private Comparator<MenuItem> byCategory ...;
+    ```

+   Note that the `...` needs to be replaced by a lambda expression that sorts by that part of the class.

+2. You may find it helpful to fill in the `csv()` function with code that loops through the list of menu items, and produces one line of the comma separated output.
+You can see the expected format in the test cases.
+Note that you have to `return` this output; it does you no good to print it.

+3. Now each of the methods is essentially a call to sort, using your comparators, followed by a call to the `csv()` method.

 # Details about methods of Menu